phumbf/Quick_Toys/README.md

 Covid_WHO_Tracker - A quick script to pull information from the WHO website and then to make quick plots.

 Vim_Python - A couple of useful scripts to run python functions in the Vim text editor.

+Roman_Numeral_Converter - A C++ script to convert between arabic and roman numerals.